JBLarson/sendEth/README.md

-# web3
+# sendEth

-Simple scripts for using python's web3 library
+Simple script to send ether between two wallets using the web3 library

 1. Create and activate a virtual environment
  - >> python3 -m venv web3Env